TempleAnthony/Deloitte-Australia-Cyber-Job-Simulation--On-Web-Log-Analysis/README.md

 ## 📌 Overview

 **Client:** Daikibo Industrials
 **Situation:** A news outlet leaked confidential data about Daikibo.
 Around the same time, a production line outage raised concerns about the integrity of their internal systems.
-The client suspected that their **telemetry dashboard**,used to monitor factory operations, may have been compromised by an external attacker.
+The client suspected that their **telemetry dashboard**, used to monitor factory operations, may have been compromised by an external attacker.

 ---